jacobrobertsdev/tip-calculator/readme.md

 # Tip Calculator

-A web application for quickly calculating various tip amounts and the resulting total bill.
+A web application for calculating various tip amounts and the resulting total bill.
+I experimented with the @property in CSS to create an animated gradient border, which is not supported in all browsers yet.

 🔗 **Live site:** [here](https://jacobrobertsdev.github.io/tip-calculator/)